ILLIXR/ILLIXR/docs/monado_illixr_runtime_overview.md

     which is Monado in this case, as a shared library into its address space.
 Consult the OpenXR specifications and the OpenXR-SDK from Khronos Group for more details.

+Multiple OpenXR applications can be launched automatically by the configuration file.
+They can also
+    be launched manually by first setting the environment variable ``XR_RUNTIME_JSON`` to ``monado_integration/build/openxr_monado-dev.json``.
+At the moment, if the user would like to run ``gdb`` on an OpenXR application, they should launch it manually with the appropriate arguments.

 ## Monado Device Probe and ILLIXR Initialization